Noah Syndergaard: 2016: All-Star

-After struggling in a game against the Washington Nationals on June 27, lasting only three innings and squandering a 4–0 lead in the process, Syndergaard revealed that both he and Steven Matz were experiencing bone spurs in their pitching elbow, but he confirmed that it was being treated with anti-inflammatory medication and was often painless.
+After struggling in a game against the Washington Nationals on June 27, lasting only three innings and squandering a 4–0 lead in the process, Syndergaard revealed that both he and Steven Matz were experiencing bone spurs in their respective pitching elbows, while confirming that it was being treated with anti-inflammatory medication and was often painless.
 On July 5, Syndergaard was named to the NL roster for the 2016 Major League Baseball All-Star Game, but he could not participate in the game due to arm fatigue.
-Syndergaard had a difficult stretch after the All-Star break, going winless in seven starts between July 3 and August 17 before pitching 5 2/3 innings in a 7–5 win against the Arizona Dimaondbacks, during which he recorded another home run of his own.
-He joined Tom Seaver and Walt Terrell as the only pitchers to hit three home runs in a single MLB season.
+Syndergaard had a difficult stretch after the All-Star break, going winless in seven starts between July 3 and August 17 before pitching 5 2/3 innings in a 7–5 win against the Arizona Diamondbacks, during which he recorded another home run of his own.
+He joined Tom Seaver and Walt Terrell as the only Mets' pitchers to hit three home runs in a single MLB season.
 On September 14, he recorded his 200th strikeout of the season by retiring Danny Espinosa of Nationals.
 In doing so, the 24-year-old Syndergaard became the fifth Mets pitcher to strike out 200 or more batters before the age of 25.

 With Matz, Matt Harvey, and Jacob deGrom injured, Syndergaard was selected to start for the Mets in the 2016 National League Wild Card Game against the San Francisco Giants.
 The game proved to be a pitchers' duel against the Giants' Madison Bumgarner, with Syndergaard carrying a no-hitter into the sixth inning, but Mets closer Jeurys Familia allowed the only runs of the game when he gave up a three-run home run to Conor Gillaspie in the ninth inning, eliminating the Mets from the postseason.
 Syndergaard finished the season with a 14–9 record and a 2.60 ERA in 30 starts, and he struck out 218 batters in 183 2/3 innings.
 Additionally, his 2.29 fielding independent pitching and 0.5 home runs per nine innings (HR/9) were the lowest among qualifying MLB pitchers.
 He came in eighth place during voting for the NL Cy Young Award and was 19th in NL MVP voting.